-We live in an age where shopping for groceries leaves you feeling like you need an enigma machine to decode labels, and everyone seems to be jumping on a new trend, a new diet or recommending a big new lifestyle change that’s going to “transform your world!"
+We live in an age where shopping for groceries leaves you feeling like you need an enigma machine to decode labels.
+Everyone is jumping on a new trend, a new diet, or recommending a drastic lifestyle change that will 'transform your world.'

-We know it can be confusing to keep up with all the different buzzwords that get thrown at you everyday.
-So, here’s a curated list of Food, Nutrition and Lifestyle Buzzwords: what they really mean and how they work.
-We aim at providing you with enough information (in no way promoting any of them), so that you have a better understanding of what may (or may not) work for you !
+We know it is confusing to keep up with all the buzzwords thrown at you every day.
+So, here is a curated list of Food, Nutrition, and Lifestyle Buzzwords: what they mean and how they work.
+We aim to provide you with enough information (in no way promoting any of them) so that you understand what may (or may not) work for you!

-Veganism is the practice of abstaining from the use of animal products, particularly in diet.
-Yes, both vegans and vegetarians exclude meat and fish from their diets but being vegans goes a step further to exclude any food made from animal origin.
-This includes dairy products, honey and eggs.
+Veganism is the practice of abstaining from animal products, particularly in diet.
+Yes, both vegans and vegetarians exclude meat and fish from their diets, but being vegans goes a step further to exclude any food made of animal origin.
+It includes dairy products, honey, and eggs.

-Being vegan has become more of a lifestyle than a diet, and aims to prevent the slaughter of animals and to protect the environment a little at a time.
-Vegans also tend to avoid animal bi products such as leather, slik, gelatin and fur.
-As for the health benefits, vegan food is packed full of nutrients (duh, they’re mostly fruits and vegetables).
+Being vegan is more of a lifestyle than a diet.
+It aims to prevent the slaughter of animals and to protect the environment a little at a time.
+Vegans avoid animal by-products such as leather, silk, gelatin, and fur.
+As for the health benefits, vegan food is packed full of nutrients (duh, it's mostly fruits and vegetables).

 A ketogenic or Keto diet involves drastically reducing your carbohydrate intake and replacing it with fats.
-This puts your body into a metabolic state called Ketosis.
-When your body is in ketosis, it becomes very efficient at burning fat for energy instead of carbs and also starts converting fat into ketones in the liver.
-Avoiding carbs for a day isn’t going to cut it.
-Getting into ketosis usually takes a couple of days.
+It puts your body into a metabolic state called Ketosis.
+It makes your body very efficient at burning fat for energy instead of carbs and starts converting fat into ketones in the liver.
+Avoiding carbs for a day is not enough.
+It usually takes a couple of days.

-The standard keto diet consists of 70% fats, 20% protein and 10% carbs.
-The common sources of fat for keto diets are fish, eggs, nuts and healthy oils.
-When done properly, ketogenics can aid in significantly reducing blood sugar and insulin levels.
-However, for long term weight loss, it isn’t a sustainable diet because you have to be very vigilant while on it.
+The standard keto diet consists of 70% fats, 20% protein, and 10% carbs.
+The common source of fat for keto diets are fish, eggs, nuts, and healthy oils.
+When done properly, a ketogenic diet significantly reduces blood sugar and insulin levels.
+However, it is not a sustainable diet because you have to be very vigilant while on it.

-Other forms of IF include The 5:2 where you fast for 2 days a week and The Eat-stop-eat where you eat every alternate day.
-IF can aid in weight loss, disease prevention, mental sharpness and an increase in favourable hormones.
-The shortcomings of IF are that there aren't any guidelines on what you can and cannot eat.
-There are also certain side effects to fasting such as headaches and heartburn to take into consideration.
+Other forms of IF include The 5:2, you fast twice a week and The Eat-stop-eat where you eat every alternate day.
+IF aids in weight loss, disease prevention, mental sharpness, and an increase in favourable hormones.
+The shortcomings of IF are the lack of guidelines on what you can and cannot eat.
+There are also side effects to fasting- headaches and heartburn.

 Here’s why millennials are choosing to be sober curious,